ipfs/js-ipfs-repo-migrations/README.md

 > Migration framework for versioning of JS IPFS Repo

-This package takes inspiration from similar tool used by Go-IPFS: [fs-repo-migrations](https://github.com/ipfs/fs-repo-migrations/)
+This package is inspired by the [go-ipfs repo migration tool](https://github.com/ipfs/fs-repo-migrations/)

 ## Lead Maintainer